0b0d3/0b0d3/README.md

 ---

 > My focus is on architecting digital fortresses that stand against modern cyber threats.
 > Every algorithm is a guardian, every system a shield protecting what matters most: data, privacy, and user trust.

+Government Contact: For secure collaboration inquiries regarding our Rust-powered cybersecurity tools, please reach out to abdulla@darxtech.com.

 <div align="center">